iohnvanq/edge-cps-resilience-testbed/docs/DEFINITIONS.md

 ## Process variable (PV)

 The measured quantity that the local controller is trying to regulate.
-In the current testbed, this may be a value such as temperature.
+In the current testbed, one example is temperature.

 ## Safe band

-The acceptable operating range for the process variable.
+The acceptable operating range for the process variable during normal and degraded-safe operation.
 For comparison purposes, the safe band is fixed within each run and is not changed during fallback or recovery.

 ## Cutoff threshold